hencho108/zettl/README.md

 - Take screenshots and easily paste them into notes

 ## Getting Started
-To install Zettl you just need to place it in your PATH.
+To install zettl you just need to place it in your PATH.
 In order to do this, you can follow these steps:

 1. Clone the repository: `git clone https://github.com/hencho108/zettl.git`
 2. Change into the repository directory: `cd <repository>`